This is a permanent role, working 29.5 hours per week/39 weeks a year (term time).

 Working Pattern: 9:00am to 3:20pm, Monday to Thursday, and 8:40am to 3:20pm, Friday.

 The post-holder will work alongside the class teacher and Lead TA to raise the learning and attainment of all pupils in both academic and EHCP areas.
-Supporting pupils, individually or in groups, so they can access all areas of the curriculum, always promoting pupils’ independence.
+Supporting pupils individually or in groups so they can access all areas of the curriculum and helping to promote pupils’ independence.

 THPT can offer: